-- 48. These criteria partially supersede "Hybrid Capital Handbook: September 2008 Edition," published Sept.
-15, 2008, with regard to how much we notch down the ratings on subordinated debt and preferred stock/shares (collectively, "junior instruments" in this Appendix) for subordination risk, for speculative-grade and investment-grade corporate issuers in all ranked and unranked jurisdictions.
-The rating on these junior instruments is derived by notching down for both (1) subordination risk, as we explain in this article, and (2) payment deferral risk, if any, as we explain in "Hybrid Capital Handbook: September 2008 Edition."
-Such notching down is cumulative, so notching down for subordination risk is in addition to any potential notching down for deferral risk. - 49.
-Specifically, we notch down junior instruments for subordination risk as follows: - We notch down twice for speculative-grade issuers of junior instruments in Group A and Group B jurisdictions. - We notch down once for speculative-grade issuers of junior instruments in Group C or unranked jurisdictions. - We notch down once for investment-grade issuers of junior instruments regardless of the jurisdiction ranking.
+- 48. These criteria govern how much we notch down the ratings on subordinated debt and preferred stock/shares (collectively, "junior instruments" in this appendix) for subordination risk, for speculative-grade and investment-grade corporate issuers in all ranked and unranked jurisdictions.
+The rating on these junior instruments is derived by notching down for both (1) subordination risk, as we explain in this article, and (2) payment deferral risk, if any, as we explain in our criteria "Hybrid Capital: Methodology And Assumptions."
+Such notching down is cumulative, so notching down for subordination risk is in addition to any potential notching down for deferral risk. - ^{49.} Specifically, we notch down junior instruments for subordination risk as follows: - We notch down twice for speculative-grade issuers of junior instruments in Group A and Group B jurisdictions. - We notch down once for speculative-grade issuers of junior instruments in Group C or unranked iurisdictions. - We notch down once for investment-grade issuers of junior instruments regardless of the jurisdiction ranking.